gctools-outilsgc/aurora-website/src/docs/en/component/forms-text inputs.md

 `<input>` elements are used within a `<form>` element to declare input controls that allow users to input data.

-Be sure to use an appropriate `type` attribute on all inputs (e.g., `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.
+Be sure to use an appropriate `type` attribute on all inputs (e.g. `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.

 <div class="form-group">
     <label for="inputText1">Full Name</label>